microsoft/Azure_Kinect_ROS_Driver/docs/usage.md

 - `ir/image_raw` (`sensor_msgs::Image`) : The raw infrared image from the depth camera sensor.
 In most depth modes, this image will be illuminated by the infrared illuminator built into the Azure Kinect DK.
 In `PASSIVE_IR` mode, this image will not be illuminated by the Azure Kinect DK.
 - `ir/camera_info` (`sensor_msgs::CameraInfo`) : Calibration information for the infrared camera, converted from the Azure Kinect Sensor SDK format.
 Since the depth camera and infrared camera are physically the same camera, this `camera_info` is a copy of the camera info published for the depth camera.
 - `imu` (`sensor_msgs::Imu`) : The intrinsics-corrected IMU sensor stream, provided by the Azure Kinect Sensor SDK.
 The sensor SDK automatically corrects for IMU intrinsics before sensor data is emitted.
+- `body_tracking_data` (`visualization_msgs::MarkerArray`) : Topic for receiving body tracking data.
+Each message contains all joints for all bodies for the most recent depth image.
+The markers are grouped by the [body id](https://microsoft.github.io/Azure-Kinect-Body-Tracking/release/0.9.x/structk4abt__body__t.html#a38fed6c7125f92b41165ffe2e1da9dd4) and the joints are in the same order as in the [joint enum of body tracking sdk](https://microsoft.github.io/Azure-Kinect-Body-Tracking/release/0.9.x/group__btenums.html#ga5fe6fa921525a37dec7175c91c473781).
+The id field of a marker is calculated by: `body_id * 100 + joint_index` where body_id is the corresponding body id from the body tracking sdk and the joint index is analogue to enum value for joints in the body tracking sdk.
+Subscribers can calculate the body.id by `floor(marker.id / 100)` and the joint_index by `marker.id % 100`.

 ## Azure Kinect Developer Kit Calibration